 - Structured Medium Term Securities Programme to issue notes and certificates up to an aggregated amount of EUR 10,000,000,000 (or its equivalent in other currencies).
-The last update of the Programme was on June 23th, 2023.
+The last update of the Programme was on June 20th, 2024.
 Notes and certificates issued under this Programme are linked to a range of underlyings embedded derivatives including indices, shares, ETF's, funds, credit and FX, or any combination thereof, and could provide for cash settlement or physical delivery. - Structured Medium Term Note Programme to issue Notes up to an aggregated amount of EUR 2,000,000,000 (or its equivalent in other currencies).
-The last update of the programme was on July 15th, 2023, increasing the maximum amount of notes to be issued by EUR 1,000,000,000 (or its equivalent in other currencies) with respect to the previous update that took place on July 14th, 2022.
+The last update of the programme was on July 11th, 2024.
 Notes issued under this Programme are linked to a range of underlyings embedded derivatives including indices, shares, ETF's, funds, credit and FX, or any combination thereof, and could provide for cash settlement or physical delivery of the underlying. - Programme for the Issue of Warrants to issue Warrants up to an aggregated amount of EUR 1,000,000,000 (or its equivalent in other currencies).
 All the warrants issued by the Company are cash-settled.
-The last update of the Warrants Programme was on July 6th, 2023.
+The last update of the Warrants Programme was on July 5th, 2024.
 Warrants issued under this Programme are linked to a range of underlyings including indices, shares, ETFs, funds, FX, or any combination thereof, and could provide for cash settlement or physical delivery of the underlying.